The Theatre of Speech

 The philosophy of Emma Goldman with its political and intellectual honesty appears highly relevant in our time; as a reminder of the possibility and necessity for making love speeches to anti-authoritarianism; as an example of the great value of a profound view on feminist democracy and personal freedom: How free thinking defies the political power games and what this inspires you to reflect upon.

-Originally published in Opulens 27/9 2017
+Previously published in Swedish in Opulens 27 September 2017

 © Arimneste Anima Museum # 17